 Back to the goals: middle and high-schoolers know and feel that being able to make music is a very special skill.
 You should see the excitement in their eyes when they can sing along to that song that everybody knows, while playing!

-The goal of music lessons for older children is to become better at reading and playing music, creating confidence.
+The goals when learning a musical instrument for older children are to become better at reading and playing music and creating confidence.
 The musical skills learned at this age can then be applied to many life skills outside of their instrument!